redhat-forum-madrid-2018/ceph-break-and-fix/installation/README.md

 cephinfra.redhatforummad.com | 192.168.1.120 | A | not defined |
 rhproducts.redhatforummad.com | cephinfra | CNAME | web application | 3838/tcp
 cephmetrics.redhatforummad.com | cephinfra | CNAME | cephmetrics | 8080/tcp

+## Ceph Installation

+* Each ceph node has two data disks (/dev/vdb and /dev/vdc).
+* OSDs are collocated (journal in the same device) and filestore is used.
+* Containerized ceph is installed so MONs, OSDs and MGRs share server.
+* cephinfra node is used as ansible server to deploy ceph cluster and cephmetrics.
+* cephmetrics is installed in cephinfra node.
+* ansible playbooks used to install the ceph cluster are located [here](ceph-ansible).
+* ansible playbooks used to install cephmetrics are located [here](cephmetrics-ansible).